State-of-War-PostBar/Tilmi/docs/Readme.txt

 Part of unit's sprites in such area will be invisible, like it "covers" unit.
 For examples, trees, and the large buildings of M04, M10, M22...
 Notice that this invisibility does not work on buildings and bottom parts of turrets.
-This program helps creating til/tmi files.
-There are 3 modes available for this program...
+This program helps create til/tmi files from visible images.
+There are 4 modes available for this program...

 ---------------------------------

-Mode 1: No invisibility
+Mode 1: Create empty til/tmi

 Create a blank til/tmi template without any unit invisibility at all.
 You need to specify the width and height of the map.
 Map's width and height need to be 1 ~ 127.
-For original SOW, large maps (M10, M22) are 96 * 80, and small maps (M12, M14) are 64 * 64.
+For more explanisions on map sizes, see the attached image.

 Note: When outputing, the program asks you for til's file path, but will not ask you for tmi's path.
 Tmi file will be created with the same file name of til, and will override existing same-named tmi file without prompting, if that exists.

 ---------------------------------

-Mode 2: With invisibilities
+Mode 2: Create til/tmi with invisibilities

 Convert a bmp to til/tmi.